ATB-Market

 ATB-Market LLC (АТБ-Маркет) is one of the leading retail trade companies in Ukraine.
 The company owns the largest national network of retail shops.
 The managing director is Borys Markov.

 The company's shops operate in the "soft discounter" mode.
 The range of offered goods comprises ca. 3,500 articles.
 ATB discounters trade foodstuffs and essential nonfood commodities.

 History

 ATB-Market was founded in 1993 in Dnipro as a group of six groceries.
 In 1998, the company received its current name ATB – a short name of AgroTechBusiness.

+After Russian invasion of Ukraine in 2022, the company lost 65 stores in the Kherson and Zaporizhzhia oblasts.

 Stores

 At the moment there are 1224 discounters operate in 117 cities and towns in 15 regions of Ukraine.
 The company was set up in 1993 year in the city of Dnipro.
 For the last four years the company has been showing the highest rate of expansion in Ukraine.
 In 2006 year 50 ATB discounter shops were launched in Ukraine, in 2007 – 52 shops, in 2008 – 75 and in 2009 – 83 shops, respectively.
 In 2009 the company was officially recognized as a retail trade leader due to its drastic expansion.